 Then again, if you never played Panzer Dragoon, the remake’s visuals are impressive in their own right.
 Considering a small team managed to make this possible is humbling.
 Some later stages impress with their scope, and vast flora.

 The Nintendo Switch, impressive it may be, does not allow Unreal 4 to show its full potential.
-Panzer Dragoon never had a high frame rate, and the remake on Switch now has two options: a 60 frames per second performance mode, or a 30 frames per second.
-It wouldn’t be until Panzer Dragoon: Orta, when the franchise would be 60 fps.
-Hopefully the eventual ports of the remake will aim for high frame rates.
+Panzer Dragoon never had a high frame rate, and the remake on Switch now has two options: a 60 frames per second performance mode, or a 30 frames per second quality mode.

 The most notable addition is the photo mode, which does allow players to capture some impressive shots.
 It could use a few extra features like depth of field control, aperture, and the option to manipulate some of the Unreal 4 effects.

-Impressively, the soundtrack is exactly the same as the one used for the SEGA Saturn original.
+Impressively, the soundtrack is exactly the same as the one used for the Sega Saturn original.
 Yoshitaka Azuma used a bit of orchestra and synth to create the ambiance of Panzer Dragoon‘s fantasy setting.
 Additionally, a remastered score has been added.
 It lacks the punch of the original, but is a welcomed bonus that adds value.

 The art direction is not likely to be adjusted, but that is the least of the issues with this remake.
-Between the absurdly long load times is the only substantial technical issue that remains.
+The absurdly long load times is the only substantial technical issue that remains.
 This can be a bit annoying when trying to replay levels on a harder mode, because reloading adds days to the timer.

 Panzer Dragoon: Remake was reviewed on Nintendo Switch using a personal copy.
 You can find additional information about Niche Gamer’s review/ethics policy here.